 It has applied the formula to the last cell of the selection, now don’t simply press Enter, rather hit Ctrl + Enter key to apply the same formula to all the selected cells.

-So, upon pressing this shortcut key, we got the auto sum formula in all the selected cells.
+So, upon pressing this sum formula shortcut key, we got the sum total in all the selected cells.